egandro/proxmox-cpu-affinity/README.md

 - The number of CPUs/Sockets etc. might change during the runtime of your host.
   This is currently not supported.
-Probably just detect changes in the `/sys/devices/system/cpu` directory and recalculate the latencies again.
+Probably just detect changes in the `/sys/devices/system/cpu` directory and recalculate the latencies.
 - Current UI `tail -f /var/log/proxmox-cpu-affinity.log`

 ## License